 Originally developed with Leeds Playhouse, this Amnesty International Freedom of Expression & Fringe First Award-winning production is the story of a community torn apart by racial division, ‘British values’ and the culture of Prevent.

-Trojan Horse aims to open up a dialogue, and every performance will be followed by a post-show discussion with Professor John Holmwood, an expert witness at the Trojan Horse trials and author of ‘Countering Extremism in Birmingham Schools?
-The truth about the Trojan Horse Affair’ and other individuals and groups.
+Trojan Horse aims to open up a dialogue, and every performance will be followed by a post-show discussion chaired by Madiha Ansari with Professor John Holmwood, an expert witness at the Trojan Horse trials, and other guest panellists from a range of disciplines.
 Themes will range from Queerness and Religion, Islamophobia in the UK, The Power of the Media, and Education Policy.

 Urdu translation is available through headsets for every performance.
 If you would like to use this service, please book your ticket as normal, and contact LUNG’s engagement manager, Madiha Ansari, to reserve a headset.

 LUNG’s previous productions include The 56, Chilcot, E15 and Who Cares.